pik/Interlocutor/README.md

 Interlocutor supports a number of moderatain features which are accessible to all users.
 The aim is to allow a website to provide a set of sane defaults which will provide a good user experience for most users while still leaving final control to the user (censorship-resistant).

-#### Toggle Moderation Settings

-Toggling the power icon will entirely disable all moderation features for a user.
+**Toggle Moderation Settings**: Toggling the power icon will entirely disable all moderation features for a user.

-#### Flag Kill Threshold

-Flag Kill Threshold determines how many flags a comment should have before it is hidden by filters.
+**Flag Kill Threshold**: Flag Kill Threshold determines how many flags a comment should have before it is hidden by filters.
 This does not apply to comments Flagged by a Moderator Identity, as those are assumed to be malicious and hidden instantly.

-#### Auto-Collapse Below Star Threshold

-Hides all comments below a certain number of stars.
+**Auto-Collapse Below Star Threshold**: Hides all comments below a certain number of stars.

-#### Auto-Persisted Settings per Discussion

-For a logged in user, changes to Moderation Settings are automatically persisted on a per-discussion basis.
+**Auto-Persisted Settings per Discussion**: For a logged in user, changes to Moderation Settings are automatically persisted on a per-discussion basis.
 This means that your Moderation Settings will be remembered and restored next time you come back.

-#### Moderator Identities

-Interlocutor allows the hosting site to specify a list of Moderator Identities, a user may choose to add or remove Moderator Identities from this list.
+**Moderator Identities**: Interlocutor allows the hosting site to specify a list of Moderator Identities, a user may choose to add or remove Moderator Identities from this list.

-#### Ignored Users

-All comments made by Ignored Users will be hidden from view.
+**Ignored Users**: All comments made by Ignored Users will be hidden from view.

 ### Usage